bpietravalle/fuel/README.md

 ## Conventions

-1. *Syntax*: I've tried to keep a naming conventions to a minimum.
+1. *Syntax*: I've tried to keep naming conventions to a minimum.
 You can follow your own convention, however Fuel's defaults for nodes and arrays are plural nouns, while defaults for records, objects, and angular services singluar.
 The one exception is that the default Geofire node and service are both called "geofire".

 Example:
 ```javascript

 (function(){
     "use strict";